Ace Your RBT Practice Exam with Free, Full-Length Tests Online

 67 / 85

-67. What is the function of “antecedent interventions”?
+67. What is the purpose of a functional behavior assessment (FBA)?

 68 / 85